Ohio Excessive Prescription Negligence Attorney

 Do You Have Questions About a Prescription Fraud Death?

-If you believe a loved one died as a result of an overdose from drugs that were prescribed illegally, contact the Cleveland prescription fraud attorneys at The Robenalt Law Firm today.
+If you believe a loved one died as a result of an overdose from drugs that were prescribed bu doctors, contact the Cleveland excessive prescription negligence attorneys at Robenalt Law today.
 We offer free consultations to address your questions and a zero-cost review of your potential claims.
 We also handle most cases on a contingency fee basis, so if we don’t win your case, we won’t charge you for legal fees.
 You can rest assured that what is discussed during your consultation will remain confidential, but please don’t delay.
 Ohio places a statute of limitations, or time limit, on potential claims.
-For your free consultation, call (216) 223-7535, email firstname.lastname@example.org, or fill out our online form.
+For your free consultation, call 216-930-6282, email [email protected], or fill out our online form.
+We work with clients in the Cleveland, Columbus, Toledo and Akron metro areas, as well as throughout Ohio.